BenZed/benzed-ts/packages/www/src/app/presentation/01-is-ts.md

 > This was born out of a couple of desires.
 There many typesafe validation libraries out there, and they all seem fine to me.
 I built one mainly because I've always wanted to.

+> On screen you'll see a couple of contrived examples of how the api might be used to create type guards, type assertions or validation methods.

+> I'd also like to point out that right now you see it imported from my npm scoped library, but when it's actually released, it'll be import from is-ts.

 ## Type Safety

 Extract a type defined by a schematic: